Saranga Shrestha

-Saranga Shrestha is a Nepali actor and performer.
+Saranga Shrestha (सारङ्गा श्रेष्ठ) is a Nepalese actor and performer.
 In the early 2000s, she was considered one of the leading artistes of Nepali film industry.
 She was a student of Sanskritik Sansthan.
 She is known for her dancing.
-Her film credits include Aago, Sindur Pote and Sarangi.
+Her film credits include Yo Maya Ko Sagar, Aago, Sindur Pote and Sarangi.

 Personal life

 She divorced her first husband, an American national, and married a non-resident Nepali, Ramesh Karki, in 2012.
 She lives with him in Baltimore where she teaches dancing.
 She has a daughter, born in Baltimore.